 We hope that this website and the other sources of support we will be providing during school closures will help ensure that these important things can still happen at home despite the challenges of Lockdown, and that we continue to build a sense of resilience in ourselves and our children across the Emotion Works community.

 Please note: This website will have most meaning to schools, pupils and families already using and familiar with Emotion Works.
 However, if the activities seem helpful to others then please feel free to explore and make use of the ideas with our compliments.

 Following the school closure announcements on the 4th January we checked in with Emotion Works teachers on social media about how we can help with Emotion Works learning at home.

 The suggestions and requests offered helped us make a start with this website plan, and then via a Zoom chat on the 7th (with over 70 attendees) we were able to firm up on the nature of the website – an open platform that can be accessed directly by pupils and families from home.
-In addition we confirmed we’d keep going with our usual sources of membership support for Emotion Works schools, and took on board a couple of new ideas to help the community stay connected and support each other during this tricky time.

 - Our members only ‘Emotion Works Practitioners’ facebook group is an excellent forum for connecting with others also using Emotion Works, and there is already lots of sharing happening around home learning for Emotion Works.
 (Please answer the membership questions to gain access otherwise we will have to decline your request)